-In this article, Aviation & Mechanical Expert Chad Phillips describes the types of braking systems used in industrial trucks, failure modes that can occur, and the requirements for maintenance, inspection, and safe operation.
+In this article, Mechanical Engineer Stanley Jaworski, P.E. describes the types of braking systems used in industrial trucks, failure modes that can occur, and the requirements for maintenance, inspection, and safe operation.

 Brake Failure in Powered Industrial Vehicles - Expert Article

 The first step in examining a case of brake failure in a Powered Industrial Vehicle (PIV), also known as a Powered Industrial Truck (PIT), is determining what type of braking system is used in the incident vehicle.
 This not only helps identify the failure mode, but also the maintenance and inspection requirements for the vehicle in question.